International Admissions Policies

 The deadline to request to defer is by Rowan University's Regular Add/Drop deadline of the term you were expecting to enroll.

-Rowan University only offers Fall and Spring terms to international students.
 If students cannot enroll for the term requested, their admission is void and they need to reapply to Rowan University.
-All admissions fees paid will be applied towards the deferred term.

 Foreign Credential Evaluations

-We conduct a course-by-course evaluation of the student's transcript free of cost.
-If students already have a foreign credential evaluation, Rowan accepts Foreign Credential Evaluation Reports from service providers which are members of NACES.
-Student can upload unofficial scanned copies to their application portal during the admissions process.
+International students are not required to submit foreign credential evaluations when applying to Rowan University.
+We conduct course-by-course evaluations of students' foreign transcripts once an application is complete, for admissions purposes only, free of cost!However, if students already have a foreigh credential evaluation, Rowan accepts course-by-course foreign credntial evaluation reports from service providers which are members of NACES.
+Students can upload unofficial scanned copies to their application portal during the admissions process, which can expedite the review timeframe.
 Official copies will be required if admission is offered.

 Official Transcripts

 Rowan accepts scanned unofficial copies of transcripts and degree certificates for admissions purposes only.
 Admitted international students are required to submit official transcripts (paper or electronic) prior to registering for classes.
-If admission is offered, there will be a hold on your student account pending these requirements that will restrict you from registering for classes, viewing your schedule, attending class, adding or dropping courses and more.
+If admission is offered, there will be a hold on students' accounts pending these requirements that will prevent registering, adding or dropping courses and more.

 Official Transcripts Definition: Copies of transcripts printed, scanned and/or uploaded by a student to your portal are considered "unofficial".
 "Official" transcripts must be printed in color on official paper, obtain an embossed or raised institutional seal, an administrative signature, and be in an sealed (unopened) official institution envelope.